-Oil is one category where food marketing is so strong.
-Usually unhealthy oils are sold under the attractive yet misguiding tags of heart-healthy or digestion-friendly.
-Instead of sticking to only one oil, it is better to go for oil cycling.
+Oils - and particularly healthy oils - are a category where food marketing is very strong.
+Usually, unhealthy oils are sold under the attractive yet misguiding tags of heart-healthy or digestion-friendly.
+Instead of sticking to only one oil, it is better to opt for “oil cycling.”
 Every oil has a specific benefit and purpose.
 So by rotating the oils, you can get the benefit of all the oils.

-Also, every oil is supposed to be used in a different way.
-Some are good for deep-frying while some are perfect for a sautéing.
+Also, all healthy oils are supposed to be used in a different way.
+Some are good for deep-frying while some are perfect for sautéing.
 Figuring that out, however, is the real challenge!
-Fret not, we are going to simplify this oil-puzzle for you.
-Let’s dive a little deeper into a few popular varieties, their benefits and how to use them:
+But worry not - we are going to simplify this oil puzzle for you.

-Good Facts: Presence of omega -3, high in monounsaturated fatty acids, and the presence of allyl isothiocyanate
+Good facts: Presence of Omega-3s, high in monounsaturated fatty acids, and the presence of allyl isothiocyanate.

 Benefits: Promotion of strength of bones, warming effect on the body, maintenance of health.
 Research has also revealed that the use of mustard oil also prevents colon cancer.
 It is also believed that it has anti-inflammatory properties, which may also help ease joint stiffness as it contains B-complex vitamins such as niacin and riboflavin.
 These may help increase the body’s metabolism.
 The oil also contains diacylglycerol that may contribute to weight loss.

-Benefits: Reduce LDL cholesterol levels, triglyceride levels, and blood sugar levels.
+Benefits: Reduces LDL cholesterol levels, triglyceride levels, and blood sugar levels.
 Also helps in better secretion of insulin.

-Ideal for any sabji preparation as it has got neutral flavor.
+Ideal for: Any sabji preparation as it has got neutral flavour.

 It is a form of highly clarified butter that is traditionally used in Indian cuisine.
 It is typically made from cow’s milk.
 It’s a myth that ghee has more calories than oil.
 The truth is that both have equal calories.
 Above all, different fatty acids have a role to play and purpose in our nutritional spectrum.